Peripli/specification/api.md

 As per the OSB API terminology, a service plan is representation of the costs and benefits for a given variant of the service, potentially as a tier that a service broker offers.
 Service Manager MUST expose a management API of the service plans offered by services of the registered service brokers.

+The Service Manager MAY add, remove, or change Service Plan details.
+For example, the Service Manager MAY replace the `metadata.displayName` or `description` field value with translations based on the `Accept-Language` HTTP request header.
+It MAY also add a [`metadata.displayName--i18n` field](#localization) or [`description--i18n` field](#localization) or do other changes.
+That is, Service Offering object returned by the Service Manager MAY differ from the one provided by the upstream Service Broker.

 ### Fetching a Service Plan

 Fetching of a `service plan` resource entity MUST comply with [fetching a resource entity](#fetching-a-resource-entity).